shreeshsk123/lagrangian-project/README.md

 # Lagrangian Method for One Constraint

 ## 📌 Description
-This project demonstrates solving optimization problems using the Lagrangian method with one constraint.
+This project demonstrates how to solve constrained optimization problems using the Lagrangian method.
+It focuses only on problems with a single equality constraint (= type).

+The program takes user input, performs symbolic computation, and provides both numerical and graphical results.
 ## ⚙️ Features
 - Solves constrained optimization problems
 - Shows step-by-step calculations